Total Patient Exams

 Milliampere Seconds (mAs) provides you with information on both, the duration of the exposures and on how much power has run through the tube.

-Hereby, it is the most accurate measure of X-ray tube count and is mainly found on GE CT scanners.
+Hereby, it is the most accurate measure of X-ray tube count and is mainly used by GE on their CT scanner tubes.

 Predicting lifetimes of X-ray tubes is very difficult.
 But on average a 7 MHU tube will last more than 150 million mAs, and a 4 MHU tube will last approximately 70-100 million mAs.